espinosajuanma/espinosajuanma/README.md

 # Hi! 👋

-My name is Juan Manuel, I am always learning and making things!
+My name is Juan Manuel, I make my own tools to

-I am a FullStack Web Developer using **JavaScript** with **NodeJS** but I am currently learning really cool stuff about apps containerization and compiled languages like **Go Lang** and **Java**.
+I am a Backend Developer using **JavaScript** with **NodeJS** but I am also learning really cool stuff about apps containerization and compiled languages like **Go Lang**.

 ## About me

-- 🇦🇷 I live in Argentina
+My journey as developer started with an old computer and a friend showing me how he made a for loop from 1 to 10 with C. That seemed like magic for me! ✨👈

+## Techs I am working with now

+- Amazon Web Services (AWS)
+- NodeJS / Javascript
+- Linux
+- Bash Scripting

+## Learning by my own

+- Go Lang
+- Docker

+## Terminal enthusiast

+I love to use my terminal to improve my workflows

+- Vim user
+- tmux as terminal multiplexer
+- I make my own bash scripts and cli tools

-- 🎬 I am also a video editor
+## I am a video editor too

 - 💻 Using tools like `Adobe Premiere Pro` and `Adobe After Effects`
 - 🏃 Yes, I can do 2D animations
 - 🧨 And Visual Effects too!
 - 🚴 I like to ride my bike
 - 🪐 Sci-fi and nerdy stuff is what I love

-My journey as developer started with an old computer and a friend showing me how he made a for loop from 1 to 10 with C. That seemed like magic for me! ✨👈

-Coding for me is to solve problems having fun.

-## Learning

-I am a self-taught person.
-A day without learning something it is a bad one.

-Now I am learning:

-- Java
-- Go Lang
-- Docker / Linux / Shell Scripting

-## Fun Facts

-- My first programming language was `mIRC Scripting`
-- This file was wrote and edited with `Vim`
-- I like dinosaurs